Fennec-Framework/fennec/README.md

 # deploy

-  - **heroku cloud:** [here](https://github.com/Fennec-Framework/heroku-buildpack) is an example how to deploy Fennec Framework on heroku cloud for free. to test an example you can try this two endpoints:
+  - **heroku cloud:** [here](https://github.com/Fennec-Framework/heroku-buildpack)  is heroku-buildpack for dart and inside it  an example how to deploy Fennec Framework on heroku cloud for free. to test an example you can try this two endpoints:
     - https://fennec-deploy.herokuapp.com/healthcheck/servercheck